 If, however, the oxide layer is opened at many places and sloughs off the surface, providing access for more oxygen (which is usually dissolved in water) to the unreacted steel surface.
 A high corrosion rate can be expected.

-Straight carbon and high-yield steels are the most commonly used grades for rebar in normal civil engineering projects.
-Neither of these types has a particularly protective oxide film, and both rely on the alkalinity of the concrete to stabilise this skin.
+Straight carbon and high-yield steels are the most commonly used rebar grades in typical civil engineering projects.
+Neither of these types has a particularly protective oxide film, and both rely on the concrete’s alkalinity to stabilise this skin.

 There will be a rapid colour change when steel corrodes in a standard atmosphere, i.e., outdoors.
 This is known as ‘flash’ resting.
 For example, blast-cleaned steel in a moist environment changes colour when the contractor finishes the blasting operation and opens the paint pots.

-This rusting is evidenced by a change in the surface colour from silver to orangey red over all the exposed surfaces.
-In this case, the corrosion is very rapid because of the presence of ample fuel (oxygen) and the absence of a protective oxide film.
+This rusting is evidenced by a change in the surface colour from silver to orangey-red across all exposed surfaces.
+In this case, the corrosion is very rapid due to ample fuel (oxygen) and the absence of a protective oxide film.

-In a saline environment, flash rusting occurs even more quickly, as chloride helps the water conduct an electric current.
+In a saline environment, flash rusting occurs even more quickly, as chloride ions help the water conduct electricity.
 If the steel were examined visually under a microscope, it would all appear the same colour.
-In this case, the individual anode and cathode sites are very small, perhaps within a few microns of each other.
+In this case, the individual anode and cathode sites are very small, perhaps only a few microns apart.

-In cases where steel is exposed directly to the atmosphere and is at a typical (neutral) pH, with a reasonable supply of oxygen, widespread and uniform corrosion will occur.
+In cases where steel is exposed directly to the atmosphere at a typical (neutral) pH and has a reasonable supply of oxygen, widespread and uniform corrosion will occur.

 This is typically observed when extensive steel sections rust and can be seen on any uncovered steel article, particularly on beaches and other areas with a corrosive atmosphere.
 An example is given in the Figure above.